throw-platform/throw-platform.github.com/README.md

 <h1>Steps to make your own game</h1>

-How that you have your own copy on github you can go to the index.htm file and click edit in the upper right hand corner.
+Now that you have your own copy on github you can go to the index.htm file and click edit in the upper right hand corner.
 When you are finished editing the file you can press the Commit Changes button in the lower right hand corner.